mixxxdj/mixxx/source/chapters/livebroadcasting.rst

 * **Artist**: Insert your custom artist metadata here, your DJ name for example.
 * **Title**: Insert your custom title metadata here.

-.. note:: Due to licensing restrictions, MP3 streaming is not enabled per
+.. note:: Due to licensing restrictions, MP3 streaming is not enabled by
           default.
 For informations on how to enable MP3 streaming, go to the chapter :ref:`MP3 streaming`.